 Ulcers, white or red patches may appear inside your mouth or on the lips.

-Pemphigus Vulgaris: This is a rare autoimmune disease and affects your skin and mucous membranes of your mouth, throat, nose, eyes, genitals, and lungs.
+Pemphigus Vulgaris: This is a rare autoimmune disease and affects the skin and mucous membranes of your mouth, throat, nose, eyes, genitals, and lungs.

 It appears as painful, itchy skin blisters that may break and bleed.
 However, blisters in the mouth and throat may cause pain and swelling.